Organic photorefractive materials: Theory

 in which s is the effective cross-section for photoelectron generation, h is the Planck constant, ν is the frequency of incident light, and the term I = I0e−αz in which I0 is the incident irradiance, z is the coordinate along the crystal thickness and α is the light intensity loss coefficient.

 The electro-optic effect is a change of the optical properties of a given material in response to an electric field.
 There are many different occurrences, all of which are in the subgroup of the electro-optic effect, and Pockels effect is one of these occurrences.
 Essentially, the Pockels effect is the change of the material's refractive index induced by an applied electric field.

 The refractive index of a material is the factor by which the phase velocity is decreased relative to the velocity of light in vacuum.
 At a microscale, such a decrease occurs because of a disturbance in the charges of each atom after being subjected to the electromagnetic field of the incident light.
 As the electrons move around energy levels, some energy is released as an electromagnetic wave at the same frequency but with a phase delay.
 The apparent light in a medium is a superposition of all of the waves released in such way, and so the resulting light wave has shorter wavelength but the same frequency and the light wave's phase speed is slowed down.

-Whether or not the material will exhibit Pockels effect depends on its symmetry.
+Whether the material will exhibit Pockels effect depends on its symmetry.
 Both centrosymmetric and non-centrosymmetric media will exhibit an effect similar to Pockels, the Kerr effect.
 The refractive index change will be proportional to the square of the electric field strength and will therefore be much weaker than the Pockels effect.
 It is only the non-centrosymmetric materials that can exhibit the Pockels effect: for instance, lithium tantalite (trigonal crystal) or gallium arsenide (zinc-blende crystal); as well as poled polymers with specifically designed organic molecules.